Mount Tecumsah from Waterville Valley

 The views from the summit are limited, but peek-a-boo views give glimpses of the Tripyramids, Osceola, the Franconia Range with Mt.
 Lafayette, Moosilauke, and the Kinsmans, as well as the lesser peaks in the area.
+The views have been rapidly expanding due to the fact that someone has been cutting down some of the trees on the summit.
 As the hike is a short one; ambitious peakbaggers can add Mt.
 Tecumseh to a day of climbing the Osceolas or the Tripyramids.

 Mount Tecumseh is named for the great Shawnee native American leader, who tried to unite native American tribes in the early 1800s to resist the colonialists.
 Tecumseh fought alongside the British during the War of 1812, successfully raiding in Ontario and Michigan.
 He was killed in the Battle of the Thames, near Thamesville, Ontario, on October 5, 1813.